 Teaching sounds can be fun, especially when it comes to r-controlled vowels!
-These 5 sounds (ar, or, er, ir, ur) can be introduced and reviewed using several engaging strategies and resources.
+These 3 sounds, spelled 5 different ways (ar, or, er, ir, ur) can be introduced and reviewed using several engaging strategies and resources.
 Read on for tips, tricks and jokes to make your r-controlled vowel lessons pop!

 What are R Controlled Vowels?